huangshu91/Isometric-Emblem/README.md

 	-EXPERIENCE/LEVELUP/LEVEL
 	-UNIT TYPES/ADV STATS

+	EXP gain.
+Until I flesh out class structure and have an idea of how growth should work, not going to bother making exp gain formula.
+Static exp gain of 50 per killed unit.

 	Note to self: Exp bar.
 ProgressBar class, build from sfml primitives + pointer for now.
 Window focus.
 Check focus in event handling and then check that in update of inputcontroller.

 	Two versions of the function shakeMove.
 One has a center but its never used (maybe useful, keep for now).